 Complaints before your contract has been completed

-Our EDR process shouldn't be used in place of seeking your own independent building inspection, building advice or legal advice.
+This free service offers a fast way for home owners to work with the contractor to reach an agreement while construction is still underway.
+Our EDR service shouldn't be used in place of seeking your own independent building inspection, building advice or legal advice.

 - Building a house or duplex

 - Renovating, altering, extending or repairing a home, which can include a residential apartment or unit

 - Landscaping, paving, driveways, fencing, garages, carports, swimming pools and other associated works

 - Supplying lighting, heating, ventilation, air-conditioning, water supply, sewerage and other services and facilities.

 You can find the full definition of domestic building work in Schedule 1B of the Queensland Building and Construction Commission Act 1991.

 If your issue has arisen after your contract was completed, you'll need to follow the process applicable to your situation - defective building work, defective design services, building non-completion or unstatisfactory termite and pre-purchase inspection services.

 When EDR can help

 Our EDR service is most successful where both parties are willing to participate and work towards an agreement.
 We can help you avoid a lengthy and potentially costly dispute if you are willing to work with our experienced staff to look for solutions you can both accept.